-The Dr. Tim’s product line includes four dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and two for all life stages.
+The Dr. Tim’s product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for all life stages (Kinesis).

 The following is a list of recipes available at the time of this review.

 - Dr. Tim’s Kinesis All Life Stages Formula (4 stars)